RamShackl/VulnScanner/README.md

 ```
 ## Getting Started

+First, run the setup.py to download any dependencies.

+Next, to run the program, python3 gui.py

-Instructions for terminal setup for headless setups.
+## Instructions for terminal setup for headless setups.

 ```bash
 git clone https://github.com/RamShackl/VulnScanner.git